yiyansun/GeoAI/readme.md

 * **Engage with** latest academic literature through weekly readings and reflections.
 * **Produce** an independent final essay demonstrating synthesis of technical and critical insights.

+> This web page is the syllabus - There is no printed version, please refer here instead.
+Make sure refer to this page as often as possible.
+Also, Feel free to ask the instructor for clarifications whenever needed.
 ---

 ## 📚 Weekly Schedule